Working together to keep vulnerable people safe in Lancashire

 Even if your loved one usually knows their way, a small wristband can make a big difference in an emergency.

-The 999 ReUnite devices use Near Field Communication (NFC) technology that is installed in most mobile phones to read a tiny microchip inside the wristband / fob.
+The 999 ReUnite devices use Near Field Communication (NFC) technology that is installed in most mobile phones to read a tiny microchip inside a wristband or fob.

 Tap the back of the phone on the 999 Reunite logo to display this message.
 Click on any of these numbers and it will call the family member or carer.